 B.M. (music education), Carson Newman College; M.M. (conducting), University of Tennessee, Knoxville; D.M.A. (music education), Arizona State University

-Jeananne Nichols was appointed to the Music Education faculty at the University of Illinois in 2010.
-Prior to that appointment she was Associate Professor of Music and Director of instrumental Studies at Olivet College in Olivet, Michigan.
+Prior to her appointment at the University of Illinois, Dr. Nichols was Associate Professor of Music and Director of Instrumental Studies at Olivet College in Olivet, Michigan where she conducted the Olivet College Wind Ensemble, directed the pep band, and taught music education courses and conducting.
+She served as conductor of the Cereal City Concert Band from 2010-2011.
 A school music educator for many years, Dr. Nichols taught middle and high school band in the Tattnall County schools in Georgia and the Roane County schools in Tennessee.
 In 1994, she founded the Knoxville Youth Concert Band, a pioneering effort to provide instrumental music education to home schooled students in the East Tennessee region.